Designing for Life

 For residents of Ang Mo Kio, Bukit Merah, Choa Chu Kang and Queenstown, there will be even more opportunities for the community to make places and memories together.
 These towns have been identified as the fourth batch of towns to be rejuvenated under the Remaking Our Heartland programme.
 In rejuvenating the towns, HDB will be engaging the residents to hear their views and help shape the plans.
 From next year, HDB will also work with other agencies to set aside common spaces at selected new housing projects, for residents to collectively design and build their neighbourhood spaces.

-The ‘Designing for Life’ roadmap and its three pillars will be brought to life at the upcoming BTO development, Parc Residences @ Tengah.
+The ‘Designing for Life’ roadmap and its 3 pillars will be brought to life at the upcoming BTO development, Parc Residences @ Tengah.
 Tengah is the first HDB town to be sensitively integrated with its surrounding ecosystems and planned with smart technologies town-wide from the outset, setting the perfect stage for the roadmap’s features and initiatives to come together.

 The ‘Designing for Life’ roadmap will come to life at Parc Residences @ Tengah